-- 17.1 Establish a panel of independent members with specific local government knowledge, for appointment to local councils' Audit, Risk and Improvement Committees. - 17.2 Review the guidelines for Audit, Risk and Improvement Committees to reduce the exclusion period for former councillors and staff, to support rural and regional councils. - 17.3 Amend the LG Act to strengthen requirements for general managers to provide councillors with the information required to perform their functions. - 17.4 Invest more resources into managing Code of Conduct complaints to ensure they are dealt with efficiently and effectively. - 17.5 Amend the gifts and benefits provisions in the Model Code of Conduct so that the token value amount be removed and replaced with the provisions that apply in the Code of Conduct for Members of the NSW Parliament. - 17.6 Amend the LG Act and Model Code of Meeting Practice to require councils to publish unconfirmed minutes of council and committee meetings and provide suitable legal protection for councils to act on decisions before the minutes are confirmed. - 17.7 Permit councillors to attend and participate in council meetings by audio-visual means. - 17.8 In the interests of safety and privacy, review the Information and Privacy Commission requirement for returns of interest disclosures to be published online. - 17.9 Legislate to make it an offence for any person to threaten, incite violence, intimidate, menace or harass any person exercising functions under the Local Government Act or any other Act or regulation that confers functions on a council, and disqualify any person who has committed such an offence from holding public office for local government in NSW. - 17.10 Require Working With Children Checks and police checks for councillors. - 17.11 Improve accessibility and compliance outcomes by simplifying all forms and processes for candidates and public office holders and permitting documents to be signed and lodged electronically. - 17.12 Restore funding to ensure the independence of the Independent Commission Against Corruption in NSW.
-LGNSW also supports establishing a similar body federally.
+- 17.1 Establish a panel of independent members with specific local government knowledge, for appointment to local councils' Audit Risk and Improvement Committees. - 17.2 Review the guidelines for Audit, Risk and Improvement Committees to reduce the exclusion period for former councillors and staff, to support rural and regional councils. - 17.3 Legislate to strengthen requirements for general managers to provide councillors with the information required to perform their functions. - 17.4 Invest more resources into managing Code of Conduct complaints to ensure they are dealt with efficiently, effectively and in line with principles of procedural fairness. - 17.5 Legislate to provide that a councillor's position becomes vacant if she or he is absent from three ordinary meetings of a council in any calendar year without having been granted leave. - 17.6 Amend the gifts and benefits provisions in the Model Code of Conduct so that the token value amount be removed and replaced with the provisions that apply in the Code of Conduct for Members of the NSW Parliament. - 17.7 Amend legislation and the Model Code of Meeting Practice to require councils to publish unconfirmed minutes of council and committee meetings and provide suitable legal protection for councils to act on decisions before the minutes are confirmed.

+- 17.8 Permit councillors to attend and participate in council meetings by audio-visual means. - 17.9 In the interests of safety and privacy, review the Information and Privacy Commission requirement for returns of interest disclosures to be published online. - 17.10 Legislate to make it an offence for any person to threaten, incite violence, intimidate, menace or harass any person exercising functions under the Local Government Act or any other Act or regulation that confers functions on a council, and disqualify any person who has committed such an offence from holding public office for local government in NSW. - 17.11 Require Working With Children Checks and police checks for councillors. - 17.12 Improve accessibility and compliance outcomes by simplifying all forms and processes for candidates and public office holders and permitting documents to be signed and lodged electronically. - 17.13 Restore funding to ensure the independence of the Independent Commission Against Corruption in NSW. - 17.14 Ensure regulatory and reporting requirements imposed on councils are proportionate to size and risk. - 17.15 Support the development and implementation of tripartite governance frameworks between the three tiers of government. - 17.16 Support local government in improving cyber security practices and infrastructure. - 17.17 Ensure impacts on county councils are considered during any legislative reform.

-18. Councillor Conditions and Remuneration
+18 Councillor Conditions& Remuneration

-The increasing workload and accountability of elected representatives (particularly in recent years) may mean that, without proper compensation, fewer people are likely to put themselves forward for public office.
 To attract a diverse array of talented candidates for election, the local government sector should be able to offer conditions and compensation, including superannuation, comparable to that available from the work activities mayors and councillors forgo in order to serve on councils.